gwen001/DataExtractor/README.md

 ## Install

-First of all, ensure you have JPython loaded and setup before installing.
+First of all, ensure you have [Jython](https://www.jython.org/) installed and loaded and setup before the next step.

 - clone this repository
-- in the Extender tab, click the button "Add"
+- in the Extender tab, click the button `Add`
-- set "Extension type" to "Python"
+- set `Extension type` to `Python`
 - browse to the cloned folder and select `DataExtractor.py` as the "Extension file"

 The extension should load and is now ready to perform a passive scan.